Chapter 20

 for certain—it’s no fun!
 If fact, people who exaggerate the size of

-the problems make us miserable.
-If we happen to be in a romantic
+miserable.
+If we happen to be in a romantic relationship with

-suitcase will still be packed, but leaving will be more difficult, especially
+be packed, but leaving will be more difficult, especially if children

 Do you make your problems far bigger than

-they are?
+they actually are?
 Why do you do that?
-Well, let me give you a couple of possible
+Well, let me give you a couple

-reasons.
-When you make a problem bigger you get to be a martyr.
+of possible reasons.
+When you make a problem bigger you get to be a

-That means you get to feel like life is picking on you, or your mate
+martyr.
+That means you get to feel like life is picking on you,

-is doing the picking.
-There are many ways for us to feel special.
+or your mate is doing the picking.
+There are many ways for us to feel

 Now, there’s another reason why we make